YoWASP/wavedrom/README.md

 * The `id` attribute of the root `<svg>` element is removed.
 * The stylesheets are altered to take into account dark color scheme preference via media queries.
-    * When rendering waveform diagrams, the `default` skin automatically switches between light and dark color scheme, and the `light` skin corresponds to the upstream `default` skin.
+    * By default, the diagrams automatically switch between light and dark color schemes based on the user preference.
+The light variant is the default upstream WaveDrom color scheme, and the dark variant is the same but with colors inverted.
+Unfortunately, it is not feasible to use media queries to switch between the default/light skin and the dark skin for waveform diagrams, and an inversion filter is used instead.
 * Several otherwise blocking bugs are worked around.

 [upstream]: https://npmjs.org/package/wavedrom